Are You an Enabler?

 Enabling is rescuing your loved ones so that they do not experience the painful consequences of their irresponsible decisions.
 Enabling is anything that stands in the way of persons experiencing the natural consequences of their own behavior.
 Tracy, the young mother of two boys, has mastered the art of manipulating her family into enabling her behavior.
 Often arrested on drug charges, she would say to her parents, "Do you want to see the mother of your grandchildren locked up in jail?"
 The last time it happened, the parents were planning to mortgage their home so they could afford the bail payment.

 Galatians 6:7-8 speaks to Christians about this with a simple but blunt truth.
 "Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
-The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from that Spirit will reap eternal life."(NIV) Bad actions have painful consequences, even when our children or loved ones are involved.
+The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from that Spirit will reap eternal life."(NIV).
+Poor decisions can have painful consequences, even when our children or loved ones are involved.
 Thankfully, God can use those consequences for His purposes if we don't get in His way.